Szybet/InkWatchy/README.md

 Here is [my libera pay](https://liberapay.com/Szybet/).
 Direct paypall is also a option.

-Oh and as it seems bitcoin is also preferred, just contact me and ask me for an address because creating a new address for every transaction is more secure, right?
+Bitcoin address: `bc1qm2d3w6a3qd93zrfuz4l6rs9yr30dmkl2t2z3y5`

-For a small coffe donation I can manage your firmware and provide you personalised binaries, if you can't compile it yourself, even add some features for you
+For a small coffe I can manage your firmware and provide you personalised binaries, if you can't compile it yourself, even add some features for you

 ## Sister projects
 - https://github.com/Szybet/WatchySourcingHub